Recently, we had the chance to interview Christophe Rome, chief information security officer (CISO) at Lineas.

 Do you have any last advice to anyone reading this?

 Don’t be the ‘department of no’.
 All too often, security departments are seen as disablers.
 Let’s not forget we are supporting a business.
 We are a supporting department—trusted advisors, if you will.
 Nothing more.
 Our role should be to advise the business on the risks it is facing and the mitigation of those risks.
-If we approach security with this mindset and engage in that continuous dialogue with business players, people will start to understand why certain security measures are needed and will ultimately come up with these proactively.
+If we approach security with this mindset and engage in that continuous dialogue with players in the business, people will start to understand why certain security measures are needed and will ultimately come up with these proactively.

 Thank you, Christophe!